Towards Consensus on Elements of Impact Report Verification Questions

 Please see Our Work Impact Rating Math for more details.

-After reviewing the background on Investor Contribution 2.0, we invite you to share your view on the questions below.
+After reviewing the background on the Investor Contribution 2.0 project, we invite you to share your view on the project's consultation materials: